 When your furnace stops working, it could be the thermostat or something as simple as a dirty air filter or an ignition issue.
 Troubleshooting home heating before calling in a pro will give you a head start on diagnosing the issue and may get the furnace back on track quickly.
 When experiencing heating issues, check these three areas before you do anything else.

-Area 1: Your Thermostat
+Area 1: Thermostat

 A tripped circuit breaker or fuse will also keep the system from running, and sometimes a malfunction can trigger either of these.
 Try resetting the circuit breaker or replacing a fuse.
-If this solves the problem, but the breaker continues to trip or the fuse to blow, ask an HVAC contractor to inspect the heating system.
+If this solves the problem, but the breaker continues to trip or the fuse blows, ask an HVAC contractor to inspect the heating system.

 Area 2: Dirty Air Filters

-Furnaces have a safety switch inside them that shuts it off when the burner or heat exchanger get too hot, which is often caused by an overly dirty air filter.
+Furnaces have a safety switch inside them that shuts it off when the burner or heat exchanger gets too hot, which is often caused by an overly dirty air filter.

 Area 3: Ignition Problems

-If yours has a standing pilot, turn the gas off and check it and the nearby thermocouple for soot or dirt.
+- If yours has a standing pilot, turn the gas off and check it and the nearby thermocouple for soot or dirt.